nampacx/nampacx.github.io/.github/instructions/content-md.instructions.md

 # Blog Content Creation Instructions

-This document outlines the guidelines and structure for creating blog posts in Astro markdown files for the harrybin developer blog.
+This document outlines the guidelines and structure for creating blog posts in Astro markdown files for the mikokono blog.

 ## File Structure and Naming